Skip to main content

 About the collection

-The Editors of BMC Digital Health and BMC Biomedical Engineering announce the launch and call for research articles on "Translational Research on Assistive Technology for Persons with Disabilities".
+The Editors of BMC Digital Health and BMC Biomedical Engineering launched a collection on "Translational Research on Assistive Technology for Persons with Disabilities".

-The scope of this special collection will include AT for traditional impairments (locomotor, cognitive, visual, or auditory) as well as various disabilities and injury risks that may affect older populations.
-Submitted articles will be expected to cover one of the following areas:
+The scope of this topical collection includes AT for traditional impairments (locomotor, cognitive, visual, or auditory) as well as various disabilities and injury risks that may affect older populations.
+Submitted articles cover one of the following areas:

 • AT design and validation.